-Hospital Transfusion Committee (HTC)

-Every Trust involved in blood transfusion should have an established HTC as stated by the Department of Health in the Health Service Circular 2007/001: Better Blood Transfusion - Safe and Appropriate use of Blood with an aim to improve transfusion practice.
-(2) This includes providing policies and Standard Operating Procedures (SOPs) to govern safe and appropriate blood use and ensuring they are maintained and up to date, perform audits to monitor compliance and look for areas of improvement, provide education and support to staff involved in transfusion and review blood stock holding and wastage to ensure prudent management.
+Hospital Transfusion Committee Every Trust involved in blood transfusion should have an established Hospital Transfusion Committee (HTC) as stated by the then Department of Health in the Health Service Circular 2007/001: Better Blood Transfusion - Safe and Appropriate use of Blood with an aim to improve transfusion practice.(2) This includes providing policies and Standard Operating Procedures (SOPs) to govern safe and appropriate blood use and ensuring they are maintained and up to date, perform audits to monitor compliance and look for areas of improvement, provide education and support to staff involved in transfusion and review blood stock holding and wastage to ensure prudent management.
 In addition, HTCs should work to support the implementation of patient blood management (PBM) initiatives and participate in regional activity and events.

-It is suggested that HTC membership include:
+It is suggested that HTC membership includes:

-- Chair - Transfusion Laboratory Manager (TLM) - Transfusion Practitioner (TP) - · Haematologist with responsibility for transfusion - · Senior nursing and midwifery representation - · Representatives from clinical high users of blood components - Anaesthetist - Member of risk management - · Representative from finance - · Representative from Primary Care or an equivalent organisation The HTC should aim to meet at least three times each year and have mechanisms in place to feedback progress and escalate concerns to senior management teams.
-Hospital Transfusion Team (HTT) The formation of a HTT is also stated within the same Department of Health in the Health Service Circular 2007/001: Better Blood Transfusion - Safe and Appropriate use of Blood.
+- Chair; - Transfusion Laboratory Manager (TLM); - Transfusion Practitioner (TP); - · Haematologist with responsibility for transfusion; - Senior nursing and midwifery representation; - · Representatives from clinical high users of blood components; - Anaesthetist; - Member of risk management; - Representative from finance; - Representative from Primary Care or an equivalent organisation.
+The HTC should aim to meet at least three times each year and have mechanisms in place to feedback progress and escalate concerns to senior management teams.
+Hospital Transfusion Team The formation of a Hospital Transfusion Team (HTT) is also stated within the same Health Service Circular 2007/001: Better Blood Transfusion - Safe and Appropriate use of Blood.
 Its role is to plan, oversee and support the work of the HTC.
 The Team should include but not be exclusive to:

-- Lead Consultant for Transfusion
+- Lead Consultant for Transfusion.

-- Transfusion Practitioner
+- Transfusion Practitioner.

-- Transfusion Laboratory manager
+- Transfusion Laboratory Manager,

-- · Clerical support
+- Clerical support.

-1.3 Training Training and competence are essential in transfusion to ensure compliance with national regulations and standards, for quality assurance and to ensure patient safety.
+1.3 Training Requirements Training and competence are essential in transfusion to ensure compliance with national regulations and standards, for quality assurance and to ensure patient safety.
 Various organisations provide standards of requirement or guidance around training.
 This section provides a summary of the key recommendations.
-Good Manufacturing Practice (as imposed by BSQR 2005):

-Clinical staff:

-- must receive training on positive patient identification (PPI) and correct sample labelling requirements to fulfil quality and safety specifications. - who are required to collect blood must receive the training and have documented evidence of completion. - must understand that it is a legal requirement to report adverse events to the transfusion laboratory for investigation. - must be aware of the storage requirements of each component and the process for returning unused - are responsible for ensuring traceability and should be fully aware of the process involved to achieve this.
+Good Manufacturing Practice (as imposed by BSQR 2005, Blood Safety and Quality Regulations): Clinical staff: - must receive training on positive patient identification (PPI) and correct sample labelling requirements to fulfil quality and safety specifications. - who are required to collect blood must receive the training and have documented evidence of completion. - must understand that it is a legal requirement to report adverse events to the transfusion laboratory for investigation. - must be aware of the storage requirements of each component and the process for returning unused units. - are responsible for ensuring traceability and should be fully aware of the process involved to achieve this.
 Laboratory Staff:

-must receive training in all procedures supporting the application of the organisation's Standard Operating Procedures, and have documented evidence of training.
-Phlebotomists:

-must receive training and have documented evidence on positive patient identification and correct sample labelling requirements to fulfil quality and safety specifications.
+• must receive training in all procedures to support the application of the organisation's Standard Operating Procedures and have documented evidence of training.
+Phlebotomists: must receive training and have documented evidence on positive patient identification and correct sample labelling requirements to fulfil quality and safety specifications.
 Porters: